-Toxic chemical pollution threatens the environment and people in communities around the world.
-The Toxics Program addresses national, regional, state, local and international issues.
+The Sierra Club works to protect people and the environment from toxic chemical pollution.
 Reducing exposure to hazardous substances protects families and wildlife, and improves our water quality and neighborhoods.

-A top priority is reform of the Toxic Substances Control Act (TSCA).
+A top Sierra Club priority is reform of the Toxic Substances Control Act (TSCA).
 For almost 40 years environmental organizations have struggled to reform this weak and ineffective national law.
 It has addressed few chemicals and remains unenforced.
 As a result, thousands of untested chemicals enter the marketplace without regulation or warning labels.
+Some recently proposed TSCA reform bills have been inadequate, but now there is one Sierra Club can support..

 The Sierra Club's overall goals are to :